CMU-Robotics-Club/RoboBuggy2/README.md

 - To prevent topic name collision, a topic named `t` associated with buggy named `x` have format `x/t`.
 The names are `SC` and `Nand` in the 2 buggy simulator.
 In the one buggy simulator, the name can be defined as a launch arg.
 - See [**Foxglove Visualization**](#foxglove-visualization) for visualizing the simulation.
 Beware that since topic names are user-defined, you will need to adjust the topic names in each panel.

-### Connecting to and Launching the RoboBuggy
+### Connecting to and Launching the RoboBuggies
-When launching the buggy:
+When launching Short Circuit:
 - Connect to the Wi-Fi named ShortCircuit.
 -	In the command line window:
 SSH to the computer on ShortCircuit and go to folder